traefik/traefik/docs/configuration/backends/rancher.md

     io.rancher.container.create_agent: true
     ```

-## Labels: overriding default behaviour
+## Labels: overriding default behavior

+### On Containers

-Labels can be used on task containers to override default behaviour:
+Labels can be used on task containers to override default behavior:

 | Label                                                      | Description                                                                                                                                                                                                               |
 |------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|